kasumaz/AdultOLgenesis/README.md

 # **Section 7 - Transcriptional Propagation of Signaling Pathways Across the AdultOLgenesis Gene Regulatory Network - Online Extension to Figure 6**

-This section contains the data used to generate figure 6 of the main manuscript, higher resolution files, TF/gene node coordinates accross the network and the main GRN file.
+This section contains the data used to generate figure 6 of the main manuscript, higher resolution files, TF/gene node coordinates across the network and the main GRN file.

 **Downstream signaling pathway effectors tested**